Gå direkte til innholdet

 Engelsk

-Writing Antifascist Resistance examines the final letters of five antifascist activists who faced execution during World War II, including three teenagers.
-From Julia Conesa and Guy Môquet, who were given mere hours to write before their firing squad executions, to Masha Bruskina, Mordechai Anielewicz and Olga Bancic, whose messages were delivered clandestinely, these last letters reveal the human face of resistance against fascism.
+The book, Writing Antifascist Resistance, 1939-44: History Through Last Letters, examines the final letters of five antifascist activists who faced execution during the Second World War, including three teenagers.
+From Julia Conesa and Guy Môquet, who were given mere hours to write before their executions by firing squad, to Masha Bruskina, Mordechai Anielewicz and Olga Bancic, whose messages were delivered clandestinely, these last letters reveal the human face of resistance against fascism.

-This compelling volume will appeal to historians of World War II and resistance movements, students and scholars of memory studies and material culture, and anyone interested in how ordinary people maintained their humanity and defiance in the face of fascist terror.
+This compelling volume will appeal to historians of the Second World War and resistance movements, students and scholars of memory studies and material culture, and anyone interested in how ordinary people maintained their humanity and defiance in the face of fascist terror.

 Undertittel